Morganna: Pre-kissing bandit activities

-Baseball career
+Activities as the kissing bandit

-Her on-field career began in August, 1969 when she rushed onto the field at Crosley Field, Cincinnati and kissed Reds player Pete Rose.
-She was prompted by a friend who "dirty-double-dared me to do it.
-Where I'm from, you don't turn down a dirty-double-dare... at least, not when you're a teenager."
-Rose reacted with "terrible language" but the next night he tracked her down "to the local nightspot where I was appearing and apologized with a bunch of roses."
+Her on-field career began in August 1969 when, dared by a friend, she rushed onto Crosley Field in Cincinnati and kissed Reds player Pete Rose.
+Rose reacted with vulgar language but the following night he tracked her down and apologized with an offering of flowers.
 She obtained the nickname "the Kissing Bandit" from a Cincinnati sportswriter who announced her arrival with the headline: "Bandit steals kiss from Pete Rose."

 Over the following years, Morganna became a familiar sight at baseball fields, basketball courts, and hockey rinks.
 By 1990, she had kissed 37 Major League Baseball players, 12 National Basketball Association players, and dozens of minor league baseball, basketball, and hockey players, plus various umpires, managers, and owners, and, on one occasion, The San Diego Chicken.
 She confined herself to kissing them on the cheek, commenting: "It's more sanitary than the lips, and that way their wives don't get upset.
 Besides, who wants tobacco stains all over your teeth?"
-On one occasion, one of her "victims" got his own back.
-Three weeks after Morganna had kissed George Brett, as he prepared to bat against the Baltimore Orioles, Brett marched onto the stage during Morganna's performance and, to the cheers of the crowd, gave her a kiss of her own.
-Few players seemed to mind being kissed by her; Kelly Tripucka of the Detroit Pistons famously commented, "It was like hugging a mattress.
+On one occasion, three weeks after Morganna had kissed George Brett during a Baltimore Orioles game, Brett marched onto the stage during Morganna's performance and, to the cheers of the crowd, gave her a kiss.
+Most players enjoyed the running joke; Kelly Tripucka of the Detroit Pistons commented, "It was like hugging a mattress.
 When I saw her coming at me, I thought it was like a Mack truck.
 I had two options – either get hit or get out of the way.
 I decided to get hit."